-Insurance Subsidiary Deposits and Investments - The Company's captive insurance subsidiary cash and cash equivalents, deposits and investments are designated to support long-term insurance subsidiary liabilities and have been classified as short-term and long-term assets based on the timing of expected future payments of the Company's captive insurance liabilities.
+Insurance Subsidiary Deposits and Other Investments - The Company's captive insurance subsidiary cash and cash equivalents, deposits and investments are designated to support long-term insurance subsidiary liabilities and have been classified as short-term and long-term assets based on the timing of expected future payments of the Company's captive insurance liabilities.
 The majority of these deposits and investments are currently held in AA, A and BBB rated debt security investments and the remainder is held in a bank account with a high credit quality financial institution.
+Investments classified as held-to-maturity are financial instruments that the Company has the intent and ability to hold to maturity and are reported net of any related amortization and are not remeasured to fair value on a recurring basis.

-The Company's non-qualified deferred compensation plan (the DCP)'s contracts insuring the lives of certain employees who are eligible to participate in the DCP are held in a rabbi trust.
+The Company's non-qualified deferred compensation plan's (the DCP) contracts insuring the lives of certain employees who are eligible to participate in the DCP are held in a rabbi trust.
 Cash surrender value of the contracts is based on funds that shadow the investment allocations specified by participants in the deferred compensation plan.